absmach/sdk-js/README.md

 3. Make your changes compatible to our workflow.

 ## Getting Started
-The node module can be used from `index.js` and examples are located in `examples` directory.
+The node module can be used from `sdk.ts` and examples are located in `examples` directory.
 To use on the browser use `bundle.js` and examples are in `example/client`.

 ## Community